-Used wisely, cat treats offer a number of benefits – a happier, better behaved pet, and a stronger bond between feline and owner.
+Used wisely, cat treats offer a number of benefits – a happier, better behaved pet, and a stronger relationship between feline and owner.

 Treats aren’t just for pets of the canine variety – cats love them too!
 If used correctly, they can be a great way to reward your feline, show love and encourage good behaviour.
 The realm of cat treats can be a bit of a mystery to some, so for the sake of good kitty adoration, we bring you a few simple tips.

 Cats are small and don’t need a huge amount of food, and it can be easy to overfeed them if you’re adding treats to their regular diets.
-Make sure that you’re not providing more that 10 percent of their daily calorific intake in treats, or you’ll need to reduce their meal sizes.
-Alternatively, you could simply use a portion of their daily biscuits as treats.
-This is helpful in maintaining a balanced diet, as treats often lack the nutritive value of formulated pet food.
+Make sure that you’re not providing more that 10 percent of their daily calorific intake in treats.
+Alternatively, you could use a portion of their daily biscuits as treats.

 When looking for treats, go for quality, natural ingredients.
-Meat should be the first ingredient listed on the back, and there should be no by-products, artificial preservatives or flavours.
-Low-calorie options are best.
+Meat should be the first ingredient listed on the back, and low-calorie options are best.

 Be wary of treating cats with human food, especially from the table, as this can encourage ‘begging’ – your kitty won’t be so cute when it’s disturbing a peaceful dinner!
 Make sure that what you’re giving your cat isn’t unsafe for it to eat, like chocolate, onions, garlic, raisins or grapes.